 - Business strategy remodelling.
 Incorporate social responsibility in the core of the organisation’s business model to identify the social responsibility the company has to the community

 Lastly, we must not be bounded by limits.
 Existing boundaries that restrict our options only persist in current conditions.
 The future is honestly up to us to define.
 Technology advancements have empowered us with the capacity to achieve unprecedented levels of development and breakthroughs.
-The direction we choose to take with these newfound possibilities are up to us.
+The direction we choose to take with these newfound possibilities is up to us.
 It is crucial to understand why something seems impossible under the present circumstances.
 Assess the constraints and find ways to overcome them.
 Have faith in the potential realities that we dream of.
 The constraints today will not be the same tomorrow.

 Tips for the business leader:

 - Encourage REM sleep cycles.
 Cultivate a safe environment for power naps.

 - Foster creativity in the workplace by building a supportive, nurturing, trustworthy environment conducive to elf-actualization.

 - Use the four Creative Profiles to achieve organisational goals